Follow-Up Email Examples For After the InterviewMay 29, 2020

 - In the subject line, include the job title you interviewed for.

 - Send this email to the recruiter.
 They are the most likely to be up-to-date on what’s going on in the hiring process.

 - Keep it to one paragraph indicating that you are still interested in the job and looking for an update.
 Offer to provide additional information if they need it.
 Sign off with a thank you.

-Subject line: Checking in about Marketing Coordinator role
+Subject line: Checking in RE: marketing coordinator role

 Be aware that if you received a firm “no” on this job, it is highly unlikely that this email will change that.
 What it can do, however, is reinforce your interest in the company and indicate to the hiring manager that even though you may not have been the right fit for this job, there may be a future role for which you are well suited.

-If you don’t get a response to this email, follow up one more time.
+If you don’t get a response to your emails, follow up one more time.
 Most people aren’t ignoring you on purpose.
 They’re genuinely busy and your email has likely slipped their mind.
 As long as you are gracious and polite rather than pushy, these follow-up emails are simple indications of your interest and goodwill.

 Here are some additional interview follow-up tips you should consider when writing your own:

 If there’s something you forgot to say or want to elaborate on from your interview, this email is a great place to mention it.